-where $\m$ is a small parameter related to the planetary masses, but the unperturbed ``Keplerian'' part ${\rm h}_{\rm Kep}(\L)$ depends on only $n$ action variables $\L=(\L_1,\cdots,\L_n)$ (related to the semi--major axes of the instantaneous Keplerian ellipses), out of an overall of $3n$ degrees of freedom.
-The perturbing function, $f_{\cP oi}$, on the other hand, depends on all the coordinates: the actions $\L$, their conjugated angles $\ell=(\ell_1,\cdots, \ell_n)$ (proportional to the areas of the elliptic sectors spanned by the planets), and, moreover, on some other coordinates $({\rm p}, {\rm q})=({\rm p}_1,\cdots, {\rm p}_{2n},{\rm q}_1,\cdots, {\rm q}_{2n} ) $, $4n$--dimensional, related to those (``secular'') quantities (eccentricities, inclinations, nodes and perihelia of the ellipses) that in the unperturbed problem stay fixed, and for this reason do not appear in ${\rm h}_{\rm Kep}$.
+\noi Choosing, as Arnold did, Poincar\'e coordinates \cite{Poincare:1892} (see, also \cite[Ch.
+III, \S 2]{arnold63}, or, \eg, \cite{chierchiaPi11c, fejoz13b}), the system takes the usual {close to be integrable} form where $\m$ is a small parameter related to the planetary masses, but the unperturbed ``Keplerian'' part ${\rm h}_{\rm Kep}(\L)$ depends on only $n$ action variables $\L=(\L_1,\cdots,\L_n)$ (related to the semi-major axes of the instantaneous Keplerian ellipses), out of an overall of $3n$ degrees of freedom.
+The perturbing function, $f_{\cP oi}$, on the other hand, depends on all the coordinates: the actions $\L$, their conjugated angles $\ell=(\ell_1,\cdots, \ell_n)$ (proportional to the areas of the elliptic sectors spanned by the planets), and, moreover, on some other coordinates $({\rm p}, {\rm q})=({\rm p}_1,\cdots, {\rm p}_{2n},{\rm q}_1,\cdots, {\rm q}_{2n} ) $, $4n$-dimensional, related to those (``secular'') quantities (eccentricities, inclinations, nodes and perihelia of the ellipses) that in the unperturbed problem stay fixed, and for this reason do not appear in ${\rm h}_{\rm Kep}$.

 \nl It is of great help that the averaged perturbing function (with respect to the angles $\ell$) $\ovl{f_{\cP oi}}(\L, {\rm p}, {\rm q})$ enjoys several parities in the coordinates $({\rm p}, {\rm q})$, geometrically related to its invariance by rotations and reflections with respect to the coordinate planes.
-The ``secular origin'' $({\rm p}, {\rm q})=0$, corresponding to all the planets moving on co--centric circles, in the same plane, turns out to be an elliptic equilibrium point for the averaged perturbing function, for any value of $\L$.
+The ``secular origin'' $({\rm p}, {\rm q})=0$, corresponding to all the planets moving on co-centric circles in the same plane, turns out to be an elliptic equilibrium point for the averaged perturbing function, for any value of $\L$.